Divorce Attorney Fairfield County

 high net worth, may lead to litigation before a judge in order to get a judicial resolution for one or more matters.
 Some of the commonly litigated issues in these types of cases include:

-Heidi E. Opinsky and her divorce law firm colleagues, are committed to providing the best possible legal representation, exceeding the expectations of her clients.
+Heidi E. Opinsky and her family law colleagues, are committed to providing the best possible divorce representation in Fairfield County, exceeding the expectations of her clients.
 Ms. Opinsky works with a team dedicated to providing legal services that surpass the highest of standards.

 Collaborative Law And Mediation